mateusrc-dev/iweather/README.md

 This application consists of being able to monitor data about the climate of a region.

-This application consumes an API that returns climate data for a given region
+This application consumes an API 'OpenWeather' that returns climate data for a given region

 Some techniques used to create the application: